 Lauchbox & its brother Big Box (for TV use) are without doubt the top emulator frontend packages for any gaming HTPC build.
 Launchbox is innovative, easy to use and with recent releases is becoming more customisable.
 Once you have downloaded and installed the software package there are a number of steps you need to take before you can be up and running playing your games.
-In this post we will show you how to fully setup an emulator in Launchbox.
+In this post we will show you how to fully setup an emulator in Launchbox including a full video tutorial.
 Add an emulator to Launchbox and you can then use it to launch any ROMs, image files or discs for that system.
 [Read: LaunchBox & Big Box Emulator Frontend Review]

 How to Add Emulators to Launchbox & Big Box